-The slate of sponsoring companies for 2021 will be confirmed after applications are due.
+The slate of sponsoring companies for 2022 will be confirmed after applications are due.
 Please note that company participation varies year to year.
-Last summer, the 2020 program had 15 participating corporate sponsors and 15 placed students interns.
-The 2020 corporate participants were American Water, ARI, Children's Hospital of Philadelphia, CIGNA, Comcast, Exelon, Fanatics, PJM Interconnection, L.L.C., Power Home Remodeling, TE Connectivity, Teleflex, Unisys, Venerable, Vertical Screen, and Wawa.
+Last summer, the 2021 program had 18 participating corporate sponsors and 19 placed students interns.
+The 2021 corporate participants were American Water, Amerisource Bergen, Bancroft NeuroHealth, Chesapeake Utilities, CIGNA, Comcast, Elsevier, Exelon, Fanatics, Lockton Re, Pilot Freight Services, PJM Interconnection, L.L.C., TE Connectivity, Teleflex, Toll Brothers, Unisys, Venerable, and Wawa.

 7. What happens if I accept an offer from a sponsoring company but then later receive an offer or request to interview from another sponsoring company?

 Once you accept an offer from a sponsoring company, you are not permitted thereafter to interview with or accept an offer from another sponsoring company.
-Reneging on one accepted offer in favor of a perceived "better offer" within the program will not be permitted.
+Withdrawing one accepted offer in favor of a perceived "better offer" within the program will not be permitted.

 8. Will the internship lead to a full-time job offer?